 For most of the policies or the technical ordinances needed in the process there do exist rules and regulations, which can easily be translated and adapted from the German regulatory framework.

-For further elaborations of the transition process the author will be available as an independent consultant to the government and the people of the Seychelles in the years to come if the Seychelles government sees the need for such support.
+For further elaborations of the transition process the author will be available as an independent consultant to the government and the people of the Seychelles in the years to come.

 8. Switching to 100% renewables powered e-mobility